The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 the bidder has:

-When determining whether to exclude a bidder on this basis, a contracting authority should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract.
+When determining whether to exclude a bidder on this basis your organisation should be proportionate in its decision, taking into account the size of the contract, the relevance of the breach, and its impact on the operational and reputational risk to the delivery of the contract and reputational risk to the organisation.

 Bidders must not be excluded indefinitely from participating in procurement activity.